 Medication management coupled with psychotherapy has proven to be an effective treatment in reducing symptoms of ADHD and improve overall functioning.

 Medications to treat ADHD include:

 In general, stimulant medicines improve symptoms in about 70 out of 100 people who have ADHD.
 There are often quick and dramatic improvements in behavior.
 Stimulants are the most common type of medication prescribed for ADHD.
 While many people have concerns about these medications, they have the longest track record with the most research to back up their effectiveness.

 Adderall – known by the generic name Dextroamphetamine-Amphetamine, is a stimulant used to treat ADHD.
 Adderall improves the part of the brain that controls executive functioning, helping those struggling with ADHD symptoms increase focus and concentration, reduce impulsive behaviors and help with organization and task completion.

 Vyvanse – is also used to treat ADHD.
 Also a stimulant, Vyvanse has been shown to restore neurotransmitters in the brain to help increase focus and concentration, reduction in restlessness, and improve organization skills.

 Concerta – is also part of the stimulant class of drugs used to treat ADHD.
 Known by the generic name methylphenidate, Concerta works by changing certain types of chemicals in the brain that can improve executive functioning skills including focus and concentration, listening skills, and reduction in impulsive behavior. can also improve improves brain functioning

-Non stimulants have been proven successful in the treatment of ADHD and are designed for children and teens or those who do not want to stimulants to treat their symptoms.
+Non-stimulants have been proven successful in the treatment of ADHD and are designed for children and teens or those who do not want stimulants to treat their symptoms.

 Strattera – known by the generic name atomoxetine, is a non-stimulant medication used to treat ADHD. -Straterra has been approved for children and teens, as well as adults, and has been shown to improve attention and focus and reduce impulsive behavior and hyperactivity.